Shutterstock

 There were Wednesday 9 January 2 infected wild boars found about 1 kilometer from the French border.
 To ensure that African swine fever does not spread to France, the ministry has now announced a white zone.

 In addition, the Ministry of Agriculture reports that a fence is being built, in order to create a physical border.
-This should ensure that the infected animals leave the country did not can reach.
+This should ensure that the infected animals leave the country NOT ALLOWED can reach.

 Export issues